Klairm/Klabot/README.md

 If you want to remove the channels ID, you can use the deleteid command, example:

 ```
-/unset bell
-/unset door
-/unset favmessage
+/unset #channel
 ```

-This will delete the channel ID of the key specified from the quick.db database.
+This will delete the channel ID from the quick.db database.
+note: the '#' is no needed, it's just an example

 ## Music Player